maaaashin324/wash-your-hands/README.md

 ### Linter and code formatter

-This project uses Eslint and Prettier.
+This project uses eslint and Prettier.
 Please make sure that you have eslint and prettier extension installed on your IDE.

 ### TDD/BDD

 This project uses jest and react-test-renderer.
+Ideally I should have done TDD/BDD, but I actually did that partially.
+My future work is to add all of tests that are necessary.
+(I love TDD/BDD!)

 ### Building